 geochronology, geodynamics, Asian tectonics

 I'm a professor of earth and environmental sciences at Lehigh University.
-After seriously considering an English major and after a, let just say, "challenged" first year, I recovered to take an undergraduate degree in Earth Sciences before earning my Ph.D. also from Dartmouth in 1983.
+My path to get here meandered a bit: after originally considering an English major at Dartmouth and after a first year that included much climbing and a gentleman's C in intro chemistry, I recovered to take an undergraduate degree in 1978 in Earth Sciences before earning my Ph.D. in geology in 1983, also from Dartmouth.
 I then spent five years as a research fellow in isotope geochemistry with Ian McDougall at the Research School of Earth Sciences of the Australian National University in Canberra.

-I'm currently working in two areas: regional-scale tectonics and geodynamics, and refinement of techniques in thermochronology.
-I'm particularly interested in the influence that surface processes have on tectonic processes and dynamics.
+I'm currently working in three main areas: regional-scale tectonics and geodynamics in Mongolia, integration of multiple thermochronometers to assess exhumation in the Neoproterozoic, and examination of what controls helium diffusion kinetics and age dispersion in apatite.
+In general I remain interested in the influence that surface processes have on tectonic processes and dynamics, and what sort of Earth-system feedbacks might involve the solid Earth.
 By training I'm a geochronologist, and the lab we maintain here at Lehigh carries out a range of applications in noble-gas geochronology (U-Th/He and Ar-Ar).
 Though we have particular expertise in lower-temperature thermochronology, our work generally involves integrating such data with results from multiple dating methods and constraints obtained from other disciplines.
-In 2012 we took delivery of a new Argus VI multicollector noble-gas mass spectrometer which has proven to be a great instrument.
+In 2012 we took delivery of an Argus VI multicollector noble-gas mass spectrometer which has proven to be a great instrument.
 Most recently we're using diode-laser heating to investigate U-Th/He analysis using cumulative heating.
-But through it all the lab has remained... proudly acronym-free.>
+But through it all, the lab has remained... proudly acronym-free!>

 Students & Student Opportunities